ultravioletrs/cocos-docs/docs/agent.md

 ## Attestation

-The Agent can fetch the [attestation](./attestation.md) report from the host using the AMD SEV guest driver.
-The attestation report proves that the Agent is running inside the secure virtual machine (SVM) and that the SVM is running the expected code on the expected hardware and is configured correctly.
+The agent can fetch the [attestation](./attestation.md) report from the host using the AMD SEV guest driver.
+The attestation report proves that the agent is running inside the secure virtual machine (SVM) and that the SVM is running the expected code on the expected hardware and is configured correctly.

 ## Algorithm and dataset validation

 Before execution, algorithms and datasets are validated against the computation manifest to ensure integrity and compatibility.
 This includes the sha3 256 hash of the dataset and algorithm, which are validated against the value set in the manifest.
 The algorithm and dataset provider ID are also validated against the manifest during the uploading of the dataset and algorithm.

-## Supported Algorithm types
+## Supported Algorithm types and restrictions

 There are two supported algorithm types, binaries and python files.
 The default algorithm type is binaries, which is uploaded to agent using CLI.
 To upload a python file, the python file should be accompanied by the requirements file which will be used to provision the VM with all required libraries prior to algorithm execution.
 Instructions on how to provide a python file are provided in  [CLI](./cli.md).